Stay At Home Order Rules: What Can You Do & Not Do If Instructed Not To Leave Your House?

 Do not throw a house party.
 With liquor stores remaining open and bars closed, there is the temptation to bring the bar home.
 This is irresponsible and dangerous behavior that puts lives at risk and makes a full lockdown unavoidable.
 For those missing out on their social lives, a Google Hangouts group call with your friends combined with some beers can replicate the experience.
 You don’t have to live like a hermit, but do respect the guidelines.

 Do not treat this as a vacation.
 While the weather is nice and current guidelines allow for spending time outside under social distancing guidelines, this isn’t an excuse to pack up the car and spend a family day at the beach.
 The same goes for meeting your friends and laying out in the park or even taking children to a public playground.
-Some of these areas are remaining open to give residents the opportunity to get some time outdoors during these stressful times, not to loiter and hang out.
-Dedicate your outdoor time to areas in the immediate vicinity, you hike or beach trip can wait.
+Some of these areas are remaining open to give residents the opportunity to get some time outdoors during this stressful period, but not for the purposes of loitering and hanging out.
+Dedicate your outdoor time to areas in the immediate vicinity, your hike or beach trip can wait.

 Do not panic.
-This is the most important thing to remember during all of this.
-While stressful, this pandemic isn’t going to last forever.
-If the stay-at-home orders are respected, cases will go down and things will eventually return to normal.
+This is the most important thing to remember.
+While it is stressful, this pandemic isn’t going to last forever.
+If the stay-at-home orders are respected, the rate of new infections will slow down and things will eventually return to normal.
 Consider checking in on those around you that are most vulnerable while doing everything you can to follow the guidelines and flatten the curve.